 The purpose of this seminar is to assist new lawyers in starting and building a law practice on a firm economic basis.
 The topics discussed will also include managing yourself, your office, and your clients.
-Units: 1
+Units: 1 Grading: Pass/Fail

-LAW 6932 - Lawyering Skills: Professional Leadership and Development III meet their attorney face to face.
-The California rules of professional responsibility and the opinions of the California bar outline how lawyers may present information about themselves, their practice, and their cases online, as well as how they may react to conversations about their services online.
+LAW 6932 - Lawyering Skills: Professional Leadership and Development III bar outline how lawyers may present information about themselves, their practice, and their cases online, as well as how they may react to conversations about their services online.